Gajol/Content/Psychology/Book-Think-Fast-Think-Slow/Book - Think Fast, Think Slow.md

 ## Science of Availability

-Availability Heuristic: 1971 definition: the process of judging frequency by "the ease with which instances come to mind."
+**Availability Heuristic**: 1971 definition: the process of judging frequency by "the ease with which instances come to mind."

 Unknowns in 1971: